 - Meanwhile, preheat your oven to 375 degrees.

 - Heat the remaining 2 TBS. olive oil in an oven-proof skillet over medium high heat.
 When nice and hot, add the pork chops and sear for 3-4 minutes.
 Flip pork chops and sear on the other side for another 3-4 minutes.
-Transfer pan to the oven and bake, uncovered, until a (reliable) meat reads 160 degrees, or the meat juices run clear, 12-15 minutes for very thick pork chops.
+Transfer pan to the oven and bake, uncovered, until a (reliable) meat reads 160 degrees, or the meat juices run clear, 12-15 minutes for very thick pork chops (for thinner pork chops, begin checking after 6-9 minutes).
 Transfer to a plate and let rest for a couple minutes before digging in.

 Wow this came out great!
 Thank you!